 Meanwhile we welcome the recent launch of the European Circular Economy Stakeholders Platform (ECESP), to which we were appointed in the Coordination group; the call from the European Commission on member state to stop investing in incinerators; the recent Plastics Strategy (see position elsewhere on our website) and the call from the EU’s commissioner in charge of taxation to push forward with shifting taxes from labour to natural resources, carbon and energy.
 These are of great importance for boosting circular business and we hope for concrete follow-up.

 If you are a sustainable company based in Europe, please consider joining our group to support and feed our advocacy for strong Circular Economy policies in the EU.
-Click here for quotes from some of our partners and here for our 1-pager.
+Click here for our 3-pager.
+Our positions on Circular Economy Policy can be found under publications and by clicking on the Archive button below.